 While considering an option of company registration in Malaysia, these tax highlights also should be taken into account:

 - Corporate income tax rate – 24%

 - Value-added tax rates – (i) sales tax – 10% and (ii) service tax – 6%

 - Withholding tax rates – (i) dividends – 0% (ii) interests – 0% or 15% (iii) royalties – 10%

 - Capital gains tax – according to the basic rule, taxes are not levied, except for earnings for the operations with real estate (rates may vary).

 The following income of Malaysian residents or foreign beneficiaries is tax-free:

-The main industries developed by the country are rubber production, tourism, electronics, oil refining, and agriculture.
-In general, Malaysia has low taxes – the corporate rate is 24% for local companies, dividends of non-residents are tax-free.
+In general, Malaysia has low taxes.
 To reduce the fiscal load, you can hire a citizen of the country as a company head.
 In this case, taxes will be somewhat lower – this rule also applies to the joint management (one person is a resident, other board members are non-residents).

-To make all the registration procedures easier in Malaysia, be sure everything is done in an appropriate manner, get rid of challenges and save time, contact Prifinance experts for support.
+To make all the registration procedures easier in Malaysia, be sure everything is done in an appropriate manner, get rid of challenges, and save time, contact Prifinance experts for legal support.